rakudo/rakudo/LHF.markdown

 need to be done differently in the "nom" branch, to take advantage of new possible performance.

-## ACCEPTS
-Add ACCEPTS methods to various of the built-in types.

 ## Basic IO
 While the iterator-y bits can't be done yet, adding back open and some of the IO class should be do-able.